vasemili/RoseTTAFold-HPC/README.md

 The sky blue command is there just in case you inputted PDB files in different order.

-You can use the command line in Chimera to highlight specific residues around the mutation site:
+You can use the command line in Chimera to highlight specific residues around the mutation site (in our case it should be position 34):

 ```
+select :34
-color red :50-55
+color red :34
 ```

 This is the final visualization you should see: